uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

 * `modules`: Contains shared _modules_ used in the implementation of the open standards in `source`.
 For details on the _modules_ layout in the [modules documentation](modules.md).
 Currently we have the following modules:
+  * `modules/cargo`: Generic module containing the implementations of containers.
+  * `modules/compiler`: Module providing the main compilation infrastructure, which in turn contains the following parts:
     * `builtins`: Module providing the OpenCL C builtins, math library (abacus) and the image library (libimg) are part of this module.
-  * `modules/cargo`: Generic module containing the implementations of containers.
+    * `cookie` contains template files for generating target implementations.
+    * `targets` contains target-specific compilation pipeline infrastructure, including the `host` device implementation.
+    * `tools` contains the `muxc` executable.
+    * `utils` contains various common code for transforming IR and metadata.
+    * `vecz`: contains the Vectorizer.
-  * `modules/core`: Definition of the Core API.
+  * `modules/mux`: Definition of the Mux API.
-  * `modules/core/source/host`: Host implementation of a Core target.
-  * `modules/compiler/vecz`: Module containing the Vectorizer.
 * `doc`: Contains documentation in a structure matching the `source` and `modules` directory trees.
 * `cmake`: Hold various utility CMake scripts.